adelphi-ed-tech/au-courses/content/mlearning.md

 but should give a general overview of the technology (how and where it works) as well as the latest state of the art of the field.

-Grading for this assignment will take into account:

-- quality of the presentation
-- quality and importance of the subject matter

 Choose one of these technologies for your report:

-* peer-to-peer wlan and mobile networks
-* indoor location systems (bluetooth beacons, etc)
+1. indoor location systems (bluetooth beacons, etc)
-* mobile payments (Google Wallet, Apple Pay, Alipay, etc)
+2. mobile payments (Google Wallet, Apple Pay, Alipay, etc)
-* Augmented reality (AR) headsets, glasses, etc
+3. Augmented reality (AR) headsets, glasses, etc
-* AR technologies (Goggles, biometrics, development platforms, etc)
+4. mesh networks
-* wireless/mobile security
+5. wireless/mobile encryption and security
-* wearable computing
+6. wearable computing (other than AR sets)

+This project is worth 10 points.
+Your report should:

+- describe the technical details of the topic in a way that's easily understood
+- use video, sound, images as needed
+- describe the main ways the tech is currently being used and its potential uses
+- summarize why the technology may or may not be important

 ### App Inventor app 1 (individual)
 You will design, develop, and test a mobile app built with